Visit our archives and special collections

-Working with archives explains what archives are and the practicalities of using them, as well as suggesting how you can effectively interpret archive material and use it to inform your own work.
+- Working with archives (PDF) explains what archives are and the practicalities of using them, as well as suggesting how you can effectively interpret archive material and use it to inform your own work

-Referencing archives outlines how to reference archives correctly in assignments and dissertations.
+- Referencing archives (PDF) outlines how to reference archives correctly in assignments and dissertations.